 Prepare the shallots by cutting them into thin long strips, and reserving them in a bowl on the side.
 Wash and pick your mint, and reserve on the side.
 Rough chop the cilantro and also keep it in a side bowl.
 Pick 4-8 Boston bib lettuce leaves and wash them.
 Keep to the side.
 Use only 4 lettuce leaves if you’d like to portion one leaf per serving, or prepare 8 if you’d prefer two per serving.

 Step 5: Final Assembly

 Once the ground turkey is fully cooled, transfer to a medium bowl and add the ingredients in this order, always mixing before adding the following ingredient to fully incorporate.
-Start by adding 1 ½ tablespoon of thai chili powder, followed by shallots, fresh picked mint, chopped cilantro, and finish with lime juice.
+Start by adding 1 ½ tablespoons of Thai chili powder, followed by shallots, freshly picked mint, and chopped cilantro, and finish with lime juice.

 Taste for seasoning and add a pinch of salt if needed.
 The fish sauce is salty enough that this step may not be necessary.

 Serve 4.5 ounces of the Larb on 1 or 2 nestled Boston bib lettuce wraps.
 Pretty much, make tacos with them!

 Meal Prep Tips